Magnolia Hall (Natchez, Mississippi)

 Magnolia Hall of Natchez, Mississippi, is also known as the Henderson-Britton House and was built in 1858.
 As a Greek Revival mansion it is a contributing property to the Natchez On Top of the Hill Historic District, listed on the National Register of Historic Places.

 Magnolia Hall was built by Thomas Henderson, a wealthy merchant, planter and cotton broker.
 The home is one of the finest examples in Natchez of the Greek Revival style.
+In 1868, the home was sold to Natchez banker and planter Audley Clark Britton and his wife Eliza Macrery Britton.
+The Britton family owned the home until 1935.

 During a bombardment of Natchez by the Union gunboat Essex, a shell hit the soup tureen in Magnolia Hall's kitchen.

 The Natchez Garden Club has restored Magnolia Hall.
 Rooms on the main floor are filled with mid-nineteenth century antiques, while rooms on the upper floors contain a costume collection.

 Magnolia Hall is open for tours, and there is a gift shop.